fdsCG/java-common-pitfalls/markdowns/welcome.md

 ![Pitfalls](pitfall.gif "Pitfalls")

-This article outlines some of the common mistakes made by beginners in Java.
-Feel free to fill up the list with other pitfalls on [GitHub](https://github.com).
+This article outlines some of the common mistakes made by Java programmers.
+Feel free to fill up the list on [GitHub](https://github.com) with other pitfalls.

 # Immutability